Sina-Ghaderi/dumrom/Readme.md

 # ./romdum --net 0.0.0.0:9940 --dev /dev/cdrom
 info: application is listening on address 0.0.0.0:9940 ...
 ```

-Next connect the server using netcat a.k.a `nc`
+Next connect the server using netcat a.k.a `nc`, may you want to install it? `apt install netcat`

 ```
 # nc 127.0.0.1 9940